 All of these are great targets for getting backlinks and press.

 Crunchbase is a massive database of startups.
-It is also one of the most overlooked tools for finding press targets.
+It is also one of the most overlooked communication tools for finding media targets.

 Here’s how it works:

 - Go to Crunchbase.com and search for a top competitor